ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetHeadsetCamera method returns the Transform of the object that is used to hold the headset camera in the scene.

+#### GetHeadsetVelocity/0

+  > `public override Vector3 GetHeadsetVelocity()`

+  * Parameters
+   * _none_
+  * Returns
+   * `Vector3` - A Vector3 containing the current velocity of the headset.

+The GetHeadsetVelocity method is used to determine the current velocity of the headset.

+#### GetHeadsetAngularVelocity/0

+  > `public override Vector3 GetHeadsetAngularVelocity()`

+  * Parameters
+   * _none_
+  * Returns
+   * `Vector3` - A Vector3 containing the current angular velocity of the headset.

+The GetHeadsetAngularVelocity method is used to determine the current angular velocity of the headset.

 #### HeadsetFade/3

   > `public override void HeadsetFade(Color color, float duration, bool fadeOverlay = false)`